coronalabs-samples/Corona-Calculator/README.md

 # Corona Calculator
-This is an open source utility/business app make with the Corona SDK framework.
+This is an open source utility/business app made with the Corona SDK framework.

-This mirrors the default Apple calculator in iOS for the iPhone.
+This mirrors the default Apple calculator on iOS for the iPhone.
 Perform basic calcuations with this app.

 Learn more about Corona SDK:
 https://coronalabs.com